 If law enforcement fails to notify a person of their Miranda rights while in custody, the evidence found after could be dismissed if Miranda wasn’t waived.
 An actual waiver of these rights can only be accepted if the person who waived them did so knowingly, intelligently, and voluntarily.
 For example, spontaneous comments made before Miranda can be used assuming it was not under interrogation.

-Interrogation under the 5th Amendment is statements or questions asked by a police officer that may illicit an incriminating response related to a crime.
+Interrogation under the 5th Amendment is statements or questions asked by a police officer that may elicit an incriminating response related to a crime.

 To be under interrogation, officers must ask questions about a crime or potential crime.
 Officers will sometimes ask many unrelated questions to get you to say something incriminating, this would not be considered interrogation and is not covered by your 5th Amendment rights.